Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Diagonal genus 5 curves

 We now observe that we have, in each case, an elliptic curve~$F_{T,\xi}$ together with morphisms $D_{T,\xi} \to F_{T,\xi} \to \PP^1$ over~$K$, where the morphism to~$\PP^1$ is given by the quotient of any two of the $u$~coordinates involved in~$F_{T,\xi}$, such that the image of any point $P \in D_{T,\xi}(\Q)$ in~$F_{T,\xi}(K)$ maps into~$\PP^1(\Q)$.

 This is the setting for the Elliptic Curve Chabauty method~\cite{Bruin2003}, which allows us to find the set of such points in~$F_{T,\xi}(K)$ when the rank of this Mordell-Weil group is strictly less than $[K : \Q] = 4$.
-We note that Gonz\'alez-Jim\'enez in~\cite{GJ2015} only considers the coverings corresponding to Case~2 above.

-If the degree of~$K$ is less than~$4$, then instead of one elliptic curve over a quartic field, we have to work with two elliptic curves over a quadratic field (this is what is done in the applications in~\cite{GJ2015}) or with four elliptic curves over~$\Q$.
+If the degree of~$K$ is less than~$4$, then instead of one elliptic curve over a quartic field, we have to work with two elliptic curves over a quadratic field (this is what is done in the applications in~\cites{GJX2014,GJ2015}) or with four elliptic curves over~$\Q$.

 We therefore obtain the following procedure that may determine~$C(\Q)$.
 For simplicity, we assume that we are in the generic case where all fields~$K$ are of degree~$4$.

 \begin{enumerate}[1.] \item For each $j \in \{0,\ldots,4\}$, compute the $2$-Selmer group of~$E_j$ (or even, if possible, the group $E_j(\Q)/2 E_j(\Q)$); \\ determine the group~$H_0$ and its subgroup~$H_1$. \item For a suitable finite set of places~$v$ of~$\Q$, determine $\delta_v(C(\Q_v)) \subset H_v$; \\ use this to compute $H'_0 \subset H_0$. \\ Verify that the set of known points in~$C(\Q)$ surjects onto~$H'_0$. \item Let $X$ be a set of representatives of $H'_0/H_1$. \item For each $\xi \in X$, do the following. \begin{enumerate}[a.] \item For each $T \in G$ as in cases 1 or~2 above, determine an upper bound for the rank~$r$ of $F_{T,\xi}(K)$ (where $K$ is the quartic field as in Case 1 or~2). \\ If $r \ge 4$ for all such~$T$, report failure and stop. \item For some $T$ such that $r \le 3$, perform the Elliptic Curve Chabauty computation to find all points $P' \in F_{T,\xi}(K)$ whose image in~$\PP^1$ is rational. \item For each $P'$ obtained in this way, check if it lifts to a rational point~$P$ on~$C$.
 Collect all points found in this way in a set~$S$. \end{enumerate} \item Return $S$; it is a set of orbit representatives of the action of~$A$ on~$C(\Q)$. \end{enumerate}